 What we learned teaching online this summer

 Teaching in-person and online both have unique advantages and disadvantages.
-Adjustment need to be made for each option to create the most productive and enjoyable learning experience for students.
+For us, these Tips for Teaching Online learning a productive and enjoyable learning experience for students and teachers alike.

-While we found many ways to create an enriching online program, here are our top 4 tips for success:
+While we found many ways to create an enriching online program, here are our top 4 Tips for Teaching Online:

 - Virtual online class sizes need to be smaller than in-person.

-- Zoom is the go-to platform for a lot of camps because of ease-of-use, but I expect Google Meet to be making a big push soon with new features about to be released.
+- Zoom is the go-to platform for many camps because of ease-of-use, but I expect Google Meet to be making a big push soon with new features about to be released.

 - Kids ages 10+ tend to do better in online settings than younger kids.

-- It is crucial to setup a pre-camp meeting with parents prior to camp; some parents elect not to do this and camp suffers on the first day when this happens.
+- It is crucial to set up a pre-camp meeting with parents before camp; some parents elect not to do this, and camp suffers on the first day when this happens.